pgpkeys-eu/pgpkeys-eu.github.io/docs/critique-critique.md

 > This padding idea has come up in discussion every once in a while over the last 25 years and has always been rejected
 > because it does not belong into the encryption layer but into the application (plaintext) layer.

 This is not always true.
 For example, when downloading keys from a keystore, OpenPGP *is* the application layer.
-It is not clear for example how else to implement padding in WKD[^16], which only serves binary TPKs.[^16]
+It is not clear for example how else to implement padding in WKD, which only serves binary TPKs.[^16]

 03 Changes to the ECDH Encryption
 ---------------------------------